-Though he had a long career as an actor playing a variety of parts, he became forever identified the world over as Star Trek's Mr. Spock, the half-human/half-Vulcan First Officer of the Enterprise.
-He not only played Spock on the initial TV series for three seasons, but would return to it many times over the years from The Animated Series and the theatrical movies, and also the spinoff series The Next Generation and the recent revival of the movie franchise.
+Though he had a long career as an actor playing a variety of parts, he became forever identified the world over as Star Trek‘s Mr. Spock, the half-human/half-Vulcan First Officer of the starship Enterprise.
+He not only played Spock on the initial TV series for three seasons, but would return to the character many times over the years from The Animated Series and the theatrical movies, and also the spinoff series The Next Generation and the recent revival of the movie franchise.

 To honor the man and his work, we offer our remembrances.
 Afterwards, there are listings of weekend programming featuring Mr. Nimoy.